production-app/material-ui-dashboard/README.md

 🔥 Table List

-1️ Pagination - To ranges the table lists
+1. Pagination - To range the table lists

-2. Searching - To query result
+2. Searching - To query the result

-3. Sorting - To the by ascending or descending order
+3. Sorting - To arrange the result in ascending or descending order

-4. Selection - To grouped the selection and apply actions
+4. Selection - To group the selection of an item and apply action

 5. Refresh